ragavvenkatesan/yann/README.md

 details on how to run the code and how to use it.
 I am working on a thorough Sphinx Documentation, but until then, thats all I have.

-Contact me if you had trouble.
+Post in the newly created [yann users group](https://groups.google.com/forum/#!forum/yann-users) if you had trouble.
 Thanks for using the code, hope you had fun.

 [Ragav Venkatesan](http://www.public.asu.edu/~rvenka10)